llvm/llvm-project/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.vp.fcmp``' intrinsic returns a vector of boolean values based on the comparison of its operands.
+The '``llvm.vp.fcmp``' intrinsic returns a vector of boolean values based on the comparison of its arguments.
 The operation has a mask and an explicit vector length parameter.